Think about how you behave online when you’re seriously looking to buy jewelry.

 It’s a prime opportunity to pop in and say: “Hey there, I’m an expert and I know what I’m talking about.
 Let me know if I can help with anything.”
 Free, low-touch consultation for a potential customer.
 And a potential sale for the business.

 When you provide the tailored information your visitors need to make an informed decision, the impact that you can have at this time is amazing.
+In our industry report on live chat statistics, we found that businesses can:

 How live chat influences the sales funnel